ngageoint/hootenanny/README.md

 # Specifications

+We actively maintain and update our [Frequently Asked Questions page](https://github.com/ngageoint/hootenanny/wiki/Frequently-Asked-Questions) so please refer to that page for any questions about general Hootenanny capabilities.

 ## Conflation
 Hootenanny currently supports the conflation of POIs, Building polygons, Transportation polylines (highways, cart tracks, trails, bridges, and tunnels), and Waterway polylines (hydrologic features such as rivers, streams, drainage, and ditches).
 When conflating these features, it is important to note that conflation occurs between similar feature types (e.g. POI to POI, Building to Building, Transportation polyline to Transportation polyline, etc.).